Bug report #8961

-#4 Updated by alobo - almost 7 years ago
+#4 Updated by alobo - about 7 years ago

 A video showing the difference: https://dl.dropboxusercontent.com/u/3180464/qgisgeoref.ogv (404)

-#5 Updated by Jukka Rahkonen almost 7 years ago
+#5 Updated by Jukka Rahkonen about 7 years ago

 One question for QGIS developers: In the GCP file the points have been given with quite a many decimals

 In the gdalwarp command the accuracy seems to be reduced to one metre for x and to full ten meters for y